The Framework

 Who is CEO?

 CEO is a proprietary AI trading system built on institutional trading principles, ICT (Inner Circle Trader) concepts, and Smart Money Concepts.
-Operational since 2025, CEO has maintained a 62%+ win rate while trading major forex pairs with strict risk management discipline.
+Operational since 2025, CEO scans 21 forex pairs and indices with a systematic multi-factor scoring framework and strict risk management discipline.

 Unlike retail trading systems that chase price action, CEO operates like an institutional desk: patient, selective, and systematic.
-It analyzes 8 major forex pairs every 30 minutes, but only logs a signal when the setup meets the full scoring criteria.
+It scans every 30 minutes but only logs a signal when the full scoring criteria are satisfied — most setups are rejected.

 Max Risk/Trade